-About 215,000 children and adolescents under 20 years of age in the United States had diabetes in 2010, according to the U.S. Centers for Disease Control and Prevention (CDC).
-While still rare in children under age 10, the incidence of specifically type 2 diabetes has increased dramatically in the last decade, especially in minority populations, according to the American Diabetes Association (ADA).
+About 208,000 children and adolescents under 20 years of age in the United States had diabetes in 2012, according to the U.S. Centers for Disease Control and Prevention (CDC).
+While most cases of type 1 diabetes are diagnosed in those under the age of 30, the signs and symptoms often develop rapidly and the diagnosis is often made in an emergency room setting.
+Thus, screening for type 1 diabetes is not necessary.
+On the other hand, some youth with type 2 diabetes will have no signs or symptoms, especially early in the disease, and screening can be a useful tool.
+While still rare in children under age 10, the incidence of type 2 diabetes has increased dramatically in the last decade, especially in minority populations, according to the American Diabetes Association (ADA).

 Developing the disease early in life means the individual will most likely suffer many more of the damaging blood sugar spikes associated with diabetes.
 This increases the risk of serious health problems earlier in adulthood, such as heart disease, kidney failure, blindness, and foot amputations due to nerve damage.

 Overweight, obesity, and physical inactivity are all contributing factors to development of diabetes, and they too have become national health problems.
 As public health experts work to educate Americans on how to avoid this disease and its serious complications, parents and teens should be aware that healthy eating habits and activity choices can lower an individual's risk of developing type 2 diabetes and related complications later in life.

 A youth who is overweight—defined as a body mass index (BMI) greater than the 85th percentile for age and sex, weight for height greater than the 85th percentile, or overweight more than 120% of ideal for height— with just 2 other known risk factors faces a substantial risk of having or developing type 2 diabetes, warns the ADA.
 These risk factors include:

 - Having a close relative with type 2 diabetes